kushsharma1001/JavaLambdaExpressions/README.md

 https://youtu.be/MqsCdbMQjWc

-//Predicate is functional interface with one method only which takes 1 argument and returns a boolean. interface #Predicate{ boolean test(T);
+//Predicate is functional interface with one method only which tests 1 argument and returns a boolean. interface #Predicate{ boolean test(T);
 }
-Example Usecase:
+*Example Usecase:
                   void printConditionally(List<Person> personList, Predicate<Person> predicate) {
                     for(Person p : presonList){
                       if(predicate.test(p)